How much does getting a tutor cost?

-You are expected to notify your tutor or the UTC office at least 24 hours before a tutoring session if you cannot make the session.
+You are expected to notify your tutor or the UTC office ahead of time if you cannot make the session.
 Cancelling the day of your appointment counts as a no show.
 You will lose the privilege of having a free tutor after two no shows.

 May I request a certain tutor?

 Requests for a specific tutor will only be considered if there is a record of a prior successful working relationship with the tutor through the UTC.
 Even so, we cannot guarantee requests will be honored.

 Do I need to come to my tutoring appointment if classes are cancelled due to weather?